nolink/Ravencoin/binaries/release/mac/README.md

 # RavenBinaries Mac Download Instructions

-1) Download and copy raven.dmg to desired folder
+1) Download and copy carrot.dmg to desired folder

-2) Double click the raven.dmg
+2) Double click the carrot.dmg

 3) Drag Raven Core icon to the Applications